 I’m pleased we went, it did encapsulate that kawaii aspect of Harajuku really well while being clearly targeted at tourists to the city.
-It’s not somewhere to do a deep dive on the Harajuku culture and it’s not the local haunt of the Decora girls in their downtime but it is a couple of hours immersion in KAWAII and a good laugh.
+It’s not somewhere to do a deep dive into the Harajuku culture and it’s not the local haunt of the Decora girls in their downtime but it is a couple of hours of immersion in KAWAII and a good laugh.

 For me, I can say I really did enjoy it, I’m pleased we managed to fit it into our trip but it’s one of those places I’d go just once, not somewhere I’ll return the next time I’m in Tokyo.

 If you found this useful please consider saving it to Pinterest.
 It helps us, and other travellers to find the information they need.